Home

 SLA Seeking Presenters for 2026 SK Libraries Conference

 We are seeking innovative and engaging content for next year’s event.
 If you have an industry-specific program, presentation, or special knowledge you’d like to share, we’d love to hear from you!
-The deadline to submit your session proposal is November 28, 2025.
+The deadline to submit your session proposal is now extended to December 12, 2025.

 APPLY NOW